Posthumous fame of El Greco: Years of obscurity

-El Greco was disdained by the immediate generations after his death because his work was opposed in many respects to the principles of the early baroque style which came to the fore near the beginning of the 17th century and soon supplanted the last surviving traits of the 16th century Mannerism.
+El Greco was disdained by the immediate generations after his death because his work was opposed in many respects to the principles of the early baroque style, which came to the fore near the beginning of the 17th century and soon supplanted the last surviving traits of 16th-century Mannerism.
 El Greco was deemed incomprehensible and had no important followers.
 Only his son and a few unknown painters produced weak copies of his works.
 Late 17th- and early 18th-century Spanish commentators praised his skill but criticized his antinaturalistic style and his complex iconography.
 Some of these commentators, such as Acislo Antonio Palomino de Castro y Velasco and Ceán Bermúdez described his mature work as "contemptible", "ridiculous" and "worthy of scorn".

 The views of Palomino and Bermúdez were frequently repeated in Spanish historiography, adorned with terms such as "strange", "queer", "original", "eccentric" and "odd".
 The phrase "sunk in eccentricity", often encountered in such texts, in time developed into "madness".

 Re-invention of El Greco (19th century)

 Monument commemorating El Greco opposite the Museo del Greco in Toledo.

-In 1838 the Spanish Museum of king Louis-Philippe was inaugurated at the Louvre on January 7, 1838.
-In 1835 Louis-Philippe had sent Baron Isidore Justin Séverin Taylor to Spain, in order to purchase, on his account, a representative group of works from the Spanish School.
-Taylor enriched the king's collection with nine paintings by El Greco: four with religious motifs, four portraits and an Evangelist.
-Among 450 paintings by 85 Spanish painters, the French public was able to see typical works of El Greco for the first time.
-During this period the idea that El Greco represents the beginning of the Spanish School was formulated for the first time in an allusive manner.
-The ruling ideology of the founders of the museum placed El Greco at the beginning of the Spanish School, and gave him more or less the title of its founder.
+In 1838 the Spanish Museum of King Louis-Philippe was inaugurated at the Louvre.
+In 1835 Louis-Philippe had sent Baron Isidore Justin Séverin Taylor to Spain to purchase, on his account, a representative group of works from the Spanish School.
+Taylor enriched the king's collection with nine paintings by El Greco: four with religious motifs, four portraits, and an Evangelist.
+Among 450 paintings by 85 Spanish painters, the French public was able to see works of El Greco for the first time.
+During this period the idea that El Greco represented the beginning of the Spanish School was first formulated.
 In 1838 the A of Spanish painting was already El Greco while the Z was Goya.
 Nevertheless, Murillo, Velázquez, Ribera, Cano and Zurbarán were the painters to whom critics, artists and public referred reacted favorably to the Spanish Museum.
 Only a small élite preferred El Greco and Goya.

-With the arrival of Romantic sentiments, El Greco's works were examined anew.
-To French writer Théophile Gautier, a French poet, dramatist, novelist, journalist, and literary critic, El Greco was the precursor of the European Romantic movement in all its craving for the strange and the extreme.
+With the arrival of romanticism, El Greco's works were examined anew.
+To Théophile Gautier, a French poet, dramatist, novelist, journalist, and literary critic, El Greco was the precursor of the European Romantic movement in all its craving for the strange and the extreme.
 Gautier would esteem and admire the later technique of El Greco, connecting him to art contemporary with himself: "The best works of his second period resemble the romantic paintings of a great deal".
 The critic Zacharie Astruc and the scholar Paul Lefort helped to promote a widespread revival of interest in his painting.